Goto main content

 Map of Humanity & Inclusion's interventions in Kenya

-In 2021, a long rains assessment report indicated worsening food security, drought and nutritional situation in numerous counties.
+In 2021, an evaluation report highlighted worsening food insecurity, drought and a deterioration in the nutritional situation in many Kenyan counties.
 In September 2021, the President declared the drought a national disaster.

 Where we work